Updated: Sep 21, 2022

 Buy groceries as soon as you arrive

 In addition to stocking up on liquor at duty-free, you’ll also want to buy some staples for your trip.
 One of the great things about camping in Iceland is the amount of money you save by not eating at restaurants or cafés for every meal.
-Icelanders love a good bargain (honestly, who doesn’t?), so you’ll find several low cost or discount supermarket.
+Icelanders love a good bargain (honestly, who doesn’t?), so you’ll find several low-cost or discount supermarkets.
 Check out Bónus, Krónan, and Nettó to find low prices and deals of the day.

 Get paper or PDF copies of maps and guides

-Also pick up a PDF or paper copy of the Áning guide.
+Also, pick up a PDF or paper copy of the Áning guide.
 It lists all of the campgrounds and accommodation options in Iceland, so you can plan which campsites to stay at in advance.
 It also lists swimming pools on the island and gives you travel tips for Iceland.
-Many tourists come to Iceland to get back to nature, so why not go a little analog in a digital world.
+Many tourists come to Iceland to return to nature, so why not go a little analog in a digital world?

 Track the weather

 This is also another tip for a road trip in Iceland that revolves around getting back to basics.
-Talking about the weather is neither glamorous nor sexy, but it’s absolutely necessary as it could save your life.
+Talking about the weather is neither glamorous nor sexy, but it’s necessary as it could save your life.
 Iceland’s weather is known for being unpredictable.
 Snowstorms in June are just the tip of the iceberg.
 The country has been known to experience multiple seasons all in one day.
-So while it could be sunny when you set out on the two and a half hour drive from Reykjavik to Vik, storm clouds could move in at any time and making road conditions very difficult.
+So while it could be sunny when you set out on the two-and-a-half-hour drive from Reykjavik to Vik, storm clouds could move in at any time and making road conditions very difficult.

 You’ll always want to check the weather forecast on the Iceland Meteorological Office’s website.
 If there is any inclement weather heading your way, it might be best to wait or cut your journey short.
 There’s nothing worse than getting caught in a storm in Iceland in the middle of nowhere with no way to get help.
 It can be fatal, so always check the weather forecast before heading out.